144.125 TESTS OF INFANTS FOR HERITABLE AND CONGENITAL DISORDERS.

 the nurse midwife or midwife in attendance at the birth, to arrange to have administered to every

 infant or child in its care tests for heritable and congenital disorders according to subdivision 2

 and rules prescribed by the state commissioner of health.
 Testing and the recording and reporting

 of test results shall be performed at the times and in the manner prescribed by the commissioner

 of health.
-The commissioner shall charge laboratory service fees so that the total of fees collected
+The commissioner shall charge a fee so that the total of fees collected will approximate

-will approximate the costs of conducting the tests and implementing and maintaining a system to
+the costs of conducting the tests and implementing and maintaining a system to follow-up infants

-specimen.
-Costs associated with capital expenditures and the development of new procedures
+associated with capital expenditures and the development of new procedures may be prorated

 Subd.
 2. Determination of tests to be administered.